Quick-Erect Stopping System for immediate protection of miners against radon exposures at underground mining safety work in the old mining.

 Because of this effort the underground old mining openings in the environment of small and briefly operated sites are frequently open.
 To reduce the radon exposures of the miners at underground mining safety work in the old mining a weather apertures system was developed which can separate old mining pits weathertight within minutes.

-The Express-weather aperture-system (EWS) is of light weight, reusable and it adapts to all possible cross-sections of old mining openings.
+The Quick-Erect Stopping System is of light weight, reusable and it adapts to all possible cross-sections of old mining openings.

 The EWS consists of a modular system of plugged into one another telescopic aluminum tubes, foils various sizes and glue.
 A foil is placed with the edge on the ground and by the intermeshing pluggable, extendable telescopic tubes clamped in a star shape in all directions with the mountains.
 Then the foils are glued.
 Finally the excess foil is cut.
 If required for moving in the mine a zipper can be glued subsequently.
 The foil behind the zipper is cut open and the weather aperture is becoming a weather door.